aaglexx/aaglexx/readme.md

 ## 🧠 What I Do

-- build AI pipelines (audio / text → processing → structured output)
+- design AI systems with clear data flow and predictable outputs
-- design RAG systems for real use cases
+- use LLMs as components within structured backend workflows
-- integrate LLMs into backend services and workflows
+- integrate AI into products through APIs and automation layers
-- automate routine processes using AI
+- focus on making AI outputs reliable and usable in practice

 ---